New Work | 03.05.2017 2017 Texas Film Awards

 For the second year in a row, I have had the honor of working with Arts + Labor and Austin Film Society to art-direct the Texas Film Awards.
 This is the biggest night of the year for Austin film.
 The gala raises funds that are used for Austin Film Society’s filmmaking grants, programming, and educational efforts for the next year.
 The ceremony also inducts industry icons into the Texas Film Hall of Fame.

 On a personal level, this is my favorite job of the year.
 I feel very grateful that sometimes my work in film and design overlaps.
 This is the biggest example of that happening.
 At last year’s event, Carol Burnett was inducted into the Texas Hall of Fame, and seeing her on the red carpet next to the logo I designed was one of the all time high points of my career.
-Click through the slide show to see some of the images of the many honorees from last year with the work that Arts + Labor and I created for the branding and motion graphics.

 The theme this year references pre-war cinema: Anti-Heroes,